cdapio/cdap/docs/developer-guide/source/debugging.rst

 Where to Go Next
 ================
-Now that you've fixed all your bugs with Cask Data Application Platform, take a look at:
+Now that you've fixed all your bugs with CDAP, take a look at:

-- `Cask Data Application Platform Security <security.html>`__, which covers enabling security in a production Cask Data Application Platform.
+- `Cask Data Application Platform Security <security.html>`__, which covers enabling security in a production CDAP.